Nonprofits are not traditional businesses.

 This is where fundraising enters the picture.

 Fundraising is the lifeblood of nonprofit organizations.
-Funding allows your organization to continue to function – which ensures that you can keep working toward your higher goal.
+Funding allows your organization to continue to function, ensuring that you can keep working toward your higher goal.

-And, with the advent of nonprofit grading sites like CharityWatch.org and CharityNavigator.org, people are more aware than ever about making sure the nonprofits they support are trustworthy.
-This heightened awareness (and frequent cynicism) makes it harder than ever to raise money.
+With the advent of nonprofit grading sites like CharityWatch.org and CharityNavigator.org, people are more aware than ever about making sure the nonprofits they support are trustworthy.
+This heightened awareness (and frequent cynicism) makes it more challenging than ever to raise money.

 But, a brand that’s linked with a strong reputation helps to overcome this challenge.
 For example, The American Cancer Society raised roughly 860 million dollars in 2017.
 They’ve cultivated a strong and trustworthy brand.